GabrielCirciu/SimulationOfLife/README.md

 # Simulation of Life

-A Minecraft plugin for Folia that adds survival mechanics by reducing player hunger when placing or destroying blocks.
+A hardcore plugin that adds survival mechanics by exhausting the player when performing certain actions such as mining, farming, fightng, and more.
+Alongside that it adds a specialization system that lets you get less exhausted in a field that you master, but beware, there is only so much you can do.

 ## Features